amandaghassaei/marbling-experiment/README.md

 # Marbling Experiment

 An early experiment toward building a marbling simulation.
-This code was originally written in 2017 in the class [The Nature of Methematical Modeling](https://fab.cba.mit.edu/classes/864.17/index.html).
+This code was originally written in 2017 in the class [The Nature of Mathematical Modeling](https://fab.cba.mit.edu/classes/864.17/index.html).
 I've recently refactored the code using [gpu-io](https://github.com/amandaghassaei/gpu-io) so that it can run on pretty much any platform/browser.

 ## Performance